16 August 2021

 6. Glue on the gold elastic trim – add the rosettes, and make pleated bows with two loops each.
 This time the strips for the bows are 8cm long.
 Glue printed paper to the lower panels (covering the acetate) with a thin coat of wood glue.

 Once finished, why not add your own touch while learning a new technique and stencil on a gorgeous, floral design?

 If you enjoyed making this project you can find plenty more in Christine-Léa Frisoni's The Big Book of a Miniature House.
-Or learn how to make a miniature trinket box to display in the room – a great way to learn the repoussé technique as part of our A-Z series!
+Or learn how to transform your screen using stencilling from our A-Z miniatures technique series!